oanda/candlestick-graph/README.md

 **Note:** No error checking is done on any of the values passed to these functions.

+###Enabling Streaming
+To have the chart update automatically with the latest candlesticks, the `streamingEnabled` flag can be set to true.

 ##Utility Functions

 Utility functions can be accessed through `OCandlestickChart.util`.